Course fees (2018/19 entry)

 - September and January start dates available

-- Post-experiential MBA designed for participants with at least two years’ work experience
+- Post-experiential MBA designed for participants with at least three years’ work experience

 - Delivered partly in blocks and in evenings for extra flexibility and to fit studies around existing commitments

 - Teaching informed by proprietary business research and academics’ close links to business

 - Customise your learning by choosing a range of option modules to complement and build-on the MBA’s core module set

 - The programme is based in The Liverpool Business School’s Redmonds Building with dedicated postgraduate study facilities

 The MBA has had a big impact on my life.
 It has given me more confidence especially when dealing with senior clinical colleagues.